-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs

-We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant people and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening for sexually transmitted infections (STIs) and counseling to prevent STIs (continued) certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
 We cover these tests once every 12 months or at certain times during pregnancy.
+Medicare-covered screening for STIs and counseling for STIs preventive benefit.
+Medicare-covered screening for STIs and counseling for STIs preventive benefit.
 We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.